-Interviewing for Physical Education - New PE Teacher
+Successful Interviewing for the Physical Education Teacher

-Tips for Landing a Physical Education Job
+Tips & Strategies for Landing a Physical Education Job with a Great Interview!

 This course is designed to help recent graduates (or those new to the teaching profession) as they prepare to interview for teaching positions in Physical Education.
 This includes instruction in researching the prospective school, planning for the interview, executing an interview and engaging in self-reflection.
 Information will be provided, such as what principals’ look for, how to dress professionally and what type of lesson to teach to help guide you through the interview process.